humanetech-community/styleguide/README.md

 Use this issue to cooperate and brainstorm: [What are nice prizes for contest winners?
 Can you donate?](https://github.com/engagingspaces/humane-tech-artwork/issues/2)

-## How do we print and sell CHT Apparel?
+## Help find ways to print and sell CHT Apparel and Goodies

 There are many great companies that print T-shirts and the like at low-cost and have great online tools as well as webshops to make this really easy.
 Your help is needed to select the best one!
 Let's try to find the one that complies best to Humane Tech principles and reward them with our patronage.

+Other goodies for which artwork is created are mouse mats, stickers, cups, etcetera.
+We may make that part of the contest, but the focus is first and foremost on having some nice peaces of clothing to show off with.

 The requirements are:
 - **Low-cost**  - in production as well as sales prices (but humanely produced)